mryap/gdelt-gtm/sql-query/readme.md

-Count the number of events that occurred in GTM that are hostile
+Count the number of events that occurred in GTM that are hostile [Saved Query Link](https://bigquery.cloud.google.com/savedquery/955477384685:79fa75e784f049b79538bfa22645856a)
 ~~~
 SELECT
   Actor1CountryCode,